aaulsebrook/pesa-activity/README.md

 -   `scripts/` contains all code for analyses
 -   `data/` contains all basic data files required to reproduce the analyses
 -   `outputs/` contains model results, exploratory plots, and intermediate outputs
+-   `supplementary/` contains scripts, data, and summaries of preprocessing steps used for additional supplementary materials

 ## Dataset